Bachelor of Science

 TRANSFER STUDENTS ADMISSION

-• Current UT students must submit a NursingCAS application to UT’s College of Nursing Student Services Office by November 20 for spring admission.
+- Current UT students must submit a NursingCAS application by November 20 for Spring 2025 admission.

-• Transfer students must submit the NursingCAS application and the transfer application through Undergraduate Admissions.
+- Transfer students must submit both a NursingCAS application and a transfer application through Undergraduate Admissions.

 BSN SCHOLARS ADMISSION

 The University of Tennessee Medical Center (UTMC) and the University of Tennessee, Knoxville, College of Nursing have partnered to create a new undergraduate nursing pathway at a satellite campus adjacent to UTMC.
 The BSN Scholars Program is a robust academic-practice partnership that will offer nursing students an opportunity to learn and train inside UTMC, the region’s academic medical center.
 Students accepted will attend class and complete their clinical rotations at UTMC with access to an onsite learning lab and simulation center at the satellite campus, which is located in the UT Research Park at Cherokee Farm.
 This program has the same accreditation standards and follows the same mission, vision, values, and honor code as the existing programs.
-Students in the BSN Scholars Program will have scholarship tuition from UTMC with a three-year work commitment post-graduation.
+Students in the BSN Scholars Program are awarded a minimum of $17,000 in tuition assistance from UTMC with a three-year work commitment post-graduation.

-• Current UT and College of Nursing students must submit a NursingCAS application to UT’s College of Nursing Student Services Office by November 20 for spring 2025 admission.
+- Current UT and College of Nursing students must submit a NursingCAS application by November 20 for Spring 2025 admission.

-• Effective July 1, 1978, and afterwards, all students receiving a bachelor’s degree must have completed one unit of American history on the high school level or 6 semester hours of collegiate American history as required by the General Assembly of the State of Tennessee (Tennessee Code Annotated Section 493253).
-At UT, History 221-222 can be utilized to fulfill this requirement if it was not completed at the high school level.
+- Students graduating after July 1, 1978, must have completed one unit of American history in high school or 6 semester hours of collegiate American history, as required by Tennessee law.
+UT’s History 221-222 courses fulfill this requirement if not completed in high school.

 CURRICULUM